Gerard Nolst Trenité: Teacher

-From 1900 to 1918, Trenité was, as he preferred to call himself, a teacher of English and Civil Engineering at the Secondary Education in Haarlem.
+From 1900 to 1918, Trenité was, as he preferred to call himself, a teacher of English and civil engineering at a secondary school in Haarlem.
 His school books, The Nutshell.
 Shortest English grammar (1906), First Pictorial word book (1908) and Drop your foreign accent.
 Vocal gymnastics (1909), date from that period.
-His poem The Chaos, included in later editions of the latter book, intended as a practice material for the pronunciation of English words with a word image that is difficult for the Dutch, also became popular outside the Netherlands.
+His poem The Chaos, included in later editions of the latter book, intended as a practice material for English words Dutch speakers found difficult to pronounce, also became popular outside the Netherlands.
 It is known in England among the few who seek a spelling reform.
-In the field of constitutional law he wrote The Constitution (1912).
+In the field of constitutional law, he wrote The Constitution (1912).

 Charivarius

-From 1903, Trenité wrote a language column for the weekly "De Groene Amsterdammer", which had been published since 1877, under the name with which he acquired his fame: Charivarius, a pseudonym that is probably borrowed from the French satirical magazine "Le Charivari" (1832-1937) and its English counterpart, "Punch, or the London Charivari" (1841-1992); the French word 'charivari' stands for a carnivalesque procession with noise and kettle music.
+From 1903, Trenité wrote a language column for the weekly De Groene Amsterdammer, which had been published since 1877, under the name with which he acquired his fame: Charivarius, a pseudonym probably borrowed from the French satirical magazine Le Charivari (1832–1937) and its English counterpart, Punch, or the London Charivari (1841–1992); the French word charivari stands for a carnivalesque procession with noise and kettle music.

 The Charivarius section was continued by Nolst Trenité until De Groene was banned by the occupying forces in 1940.
-Three anthologies Charivari (1913) and Charivaria (1915 and 1916) have been published, as well as five collections under the name Ruize-rijmen (1914-1918), from which an anthology was compiled in 1922, also under the title Ruize-rijmen.
+Three anthologies — Charivari (1913) and Charivaria (1915 and 1916) — have been published, as well as five collections under the name Ruize-rijmen (1914-1918), from which an anthology was compiled in 1922, also under the title Ruize-rijmen.
 His book Is that good Dutch?
 (Amsterdam, 1940) is one of the best-known language advice books: it reached ten editions and was reprinted in a facsimile in 1998.

 The column consisted partly of ironic and sometimes cynical rhymes (especially those about the bloodshed of the First World War), partly of an ironic approach to language derailments that Charivarius identified in various publications.
 Later he went on about running text, citing many examples of errors.
 He gave colorful names to certain mistakes.
 For example, a succession of short sentences was called panting style, and he coined the names "Fnaffers" and "Fnuiters" for people who redundantly used the Dutch words "vanaf" and "vanuit" ("from off" and "from out") instead of the more simple "van" ("from").